archlinux/archwiki/extensions/ConfirmEdit/README.md

  * Number of seconds a captcha session should last in the data cache
  * before expiring when managing through CaptchaCacheStore class.
  *
- * Default is a half hour.
+ * Default is a half-hour.
  */
 $wgCaptchaSessionExpiration = 30 * 60;

 /**
- * Number of seconds after a bad login that a captcha will be shown to
+ * Number of seconds after a bad login (from a specific IP address) that a captcha will be shown to
  * that client on the login form to slow down password-guessing bots.
+ *
+ * A longer expiration time of $wgCaptchaBadLoginExpiration * 300 will also be applied against a
+ * login attempt count of $wgCaptchaBadLoginAttempts * 30.
  *
  * Has no effect if 'badlogin' is disabled in $wgCaptchaTriggers or
  * if there is not a caching engine enabled.